Scott McCaughey

 Scott Lewis McCaughey is an American singer, guitarist, and songwriter.
-He is the leader of the The Young Fresh Fellows from Seattle and The Minus 5 based in Portland, Oregon.
+He is the leader of The Young Fresh Fellows from Seattle and The Minus 5 based in Portland, Oregon.
 He was also an auxiliary member of R.E.M., a rock band, from 1994 until they broke up in 2011.
 He contributed to the studio albums New Adventures in Hi-Fi, Up, Reveal, Around the Sun, Accelerate and Collapse into Now.

 Career

 The Young Fresh Fellows

 McCaughey began his career with the indie rock band The Young Fresh Fellows.
 Starting in January 1980, he was also a writer for the Seattle music magazine The Rocket.

 R.E.M.

 From 1994 until 2011, McCaughey worked with R.E.M. both on stage and in the studio.
 "When R.E.M. came to Seattle to work on Automatic for the People, Peter [Buck] called me up.
 He probably didn't know anybody else in town.
 We'd go out to eat or have drinks pretty regularly while he was here... then he ended up moving out here.
 Once he was here, we started playing together a lot, doing all The Minus 5 stuff."
 McCaughey introduced Buck to his future wife, Stephanie.
 Buck invited McCaughey to join R.E.M. on their 1995 Monster tour, initially as a second guitarist. "[Peter] said, 'I wouldn't ask you if the Fellows were playing a lot.'
 But the Fellows were not really doing anything; we'd kind of brought it down to a crawl.
 I told him, 'Sure, I'd like to try.'
 I had to audition because I didn't know the rest of the guys as well as Peter."

 McCaughey remained with R.E.M. in various capacities until the band's dissolution.
 He contributed to the studio albums New Adventures in Hi-Fi, Up, Reveal, Around the Sun, Accelerate, and Collapse into Now.
 Additionally, he has credits for his work on the live albums R.E.M.
 Live and Live at The Olympia album and their 2003 greatest hits collection, In Time.
 When working with R.E.M., McCaughey played guitar, bass guitar, keyboards, and sang backing vocals.